-In this post you will learn everything you need to know to craft a social media marketing strategy and run a killer campaign that will help your business grow organically.
+In this comprehensive post, you’ll learn everything you need to know to craft an effective social media marketing strategy and run a killer campaign that will help grow your business organically, for the long term.

 The right social media marketing strategy can net your business MAJOR wins.
 Whether those wins are sales, sign-ups, leads, whatever.
 Social can do it for you.
 Just like it did for Fashion Nova — a 600% increase in sales thanks to an effective Instagram influencer strategy.